Back to Blog

 Final Thoughts

 Your business structure isn't permanent.
-You can form an LLC at any time, and you can elect S-Corp status at any time.
-The goal is to match your structure to your current situation, not to the situation you hope to be in someday.
+You can form an LLC at any time and elect S-Corp status at any time.
+Match the structure to your current situation, not the one you hope to be in someday.

 Disclaimer